Author notes: Happy Christmas Anne-Marie! This is one of your presents: a Spirited Away fiction. This is the direct sequel of the movie. I love you!

 She stopped in front of a convenient store.
 She didn't know why, though.
 It was quite unkempt and unnoticeable.
 She got in making a little bell rang.

 "My, my.
 What have we here?
 A lost customer?
 Ha ha ha!
 Come in!
 Don't be shy, I won't bite!
 I'm a few teeth short for that!" said an old woman.

 "Hello.
 My name is Ogino Chihiro.
 Nice to meet you!
-I'm searching for an after school job.
+I'm searching for an after-school job.
 I'm sure you could use a helper to keep the place."

 "So you noticed?
 Ha ha ha!
 Yes, I would need some younger hands.
-I'm in no shape to furnish all the shelves except for some products who sell well and keep this place running.
+I'm in no shape to furnish all the shelves except for some products that sell well and keep this place running.
 The problem is: I don't make enough to hire someone."

 "I would not ask much!
 Pay me with what you want and if you judge that my work bring in more customers, you'll be free to give me a raise!"

 She bowed low, her back stiff toward the elderly woman.